Title: On the Verge (Prelude to an Admission of Love)

 “I’ve already put in a request.
 Twice.
 It’s been denied both times.
 Questions are being asked, Agent Mulder.
 Like why you and Agent Scully are even in Antarctica.
 After Dallas, the FBI is running out of patience.”

-“Those questions will be answered, sir.
+“Those questions will be answered.
 We have proof.”

 “Until that proof is in the hands of the OPR Committee, there’s nothing I can do for you.
 Find another way.”

-Mulder chuffs in frustration.
-“It’s not like I can call a cab, sir.
+Mulder huffs in frustration.
+“It’s not like I can hail a cab, sir.
 I could try standing by the side of the road with my thumb out but the nearest road is across the Drake Passage somewhere in southern Chile.”

 “I’m sure you’ll think of something.
 Call me when you get back to DC.”
 Skinner ends the call.